Kevin Mitchell (musician): Jebediah formation and early years

-In late-1994, Mitchell formed Jebediah with three school mates: Daymond on lead guitar, Almin Fulurija on drums, and Vanessa Thornton on bass guitar.
+In late 1994, Mitchell formed Jebediah with three school mates: Daymond on lead guitar, Almin Fulurija on drums, and Vanessa Thornton on bass guitar.
 Thornton had played lead guitar in her previous band Hybrid, but switched to bass guitar.
 Fulurija was soon replaced on drums by Brett before they played their first gig in May 1995 at Leeming Senior High School.
-Initially, the group performed cover versions by Pearl Jam, Green Day, Nirvana and The Smashing Pumpkins.
+Initially, the group performed cover versions by Pearl Jam, Green Day, Nirvana and the Smashing Pumpkins.

-As Jebediah's popularity grew they competed in the Australian National Campus Band Competition and, in October, they won the national final in Lismore, New South Wales.
-This success led to an opening slot on the 1996 Summersault music festival, which was run by the promoter, Steve Pavlovic.
+As Jebediah's popularity grew, they competed in the Australian National Campus Band Competition and, in October, they won the national final in Lismore, New South Wales.
+This success led to an opening slot on the 1996 Summersault music festival, which was run by the promoter Steve Pavlovic.
 Jebediah performed at the Fremantle Oval on 7 January alongside the Beastie Boys, Foo Fighters and Sonic Youth.
-In the setlist they appeared between The Amps and Pavement: Mitchell told Adam Connors of The West Australian that "[w]e've got an excellent position, I don't know how the hell we got it.
+In the setlist they appeared between the Amps and Pavement: Mitchell told Adam Connors of The West Australian that "[w]e've got an excellent position, I don't know how the hell we got it.
 I don't know what it's going to be like, I just don't know."
 He felt that "[j]umping up and down to Jebediah is the easiest thing ...
 Anyone can do it and you don't have to be a great dancer.
 That is how to deal with our music."

 Jebediah signed with Murmur Records (a subsidiary label of Sony Music) in April 1996, "on the strength of their live shows alone.
 There were no demo recordings."
 The group won their first WAMi award in May that year for Best Stage Presence.
 In August they issued their first release, a five-track extended play, Twitch, which peaked at No. 61 on the ARIA Singles Chart.
-Mitchell and his three band mates co-wrote their original material, with Mitchell supplying most of the lyrics.
+Mitchell and his three bandmates co-wrote their original material, with Mitchell supplying most of the lyrics.
 The band's first single, "Jerks of Attention", appeared in December, which earned a WAMi award, in mid-1997, for Most Popular Song and the group won the Most Popular Band category.
-Performances at Homebake and the Big Day Out, in addition to support shows for Soundgarden, Everclear, The Presidents of the United States of America, Silverchair and You Am I, further raised the band's profile.
+Performances at Homebake and the Big Day Out, in addition to support shows for Soundgarden, Everclear, the Presidents of the United States of America, Silverchair and You Am I, further raised the band's profile.

 On 8 September 1997 the band released their first studio album, Slightly Odway, which peaked at No. 7 on the ARIA Albums Chart and remained in the top 50 for 54 weeks.
 Slightly Odway was certified double platinum in 1998 by the Australian Recording Industry Association (ARIA).
-During tours, in 1998, Mitchell "first started playing solo shows", according to Thornton.
+During tours in 1998, Mitchell "first started playing solo shows", according to Thornton.
 Jebediah's follow-up album, Of Someday Shambles, was recorded in 1999 and its first single "Animal" peaked at No. 16 on the ARIA Singles Chart, while the album reached No. 2.
 Of Someday Shambles eventually earned a platinum certification from ARIA.